kubeshop/testkube/docs/docs/articles/artifacts.md

 ```
 `storageClassName` should be one which can support `ReadWriteMany` access mode, like NFS or similar one.
 Consider checking your Kubernetes provider documentation for more information about which storage classes supports it.
+Keep in mind that the NFS based volumes can be significantly slower than local storage.